 The gingerbread cupcakes are spiced up with loads of ginger and cinnamon.
 Gahhh, I love ginger so much.
 Then it's topped with this heavenly white chocolate frosting.
 The white chocolate frosting pairs well with the gingerbread.
 The white chocolate provides a smoothness to the frosting and really balances out the cupcake.
 It's a package deal.

-I originally made this recipe and posted on Goedekers two years ago.
-Crazy to think it’s been that long, but I thought I would bring it back home and post it in full here.
+I originally made this gingerbread cupcake recipe two years ago.
+Crazy to think it's been that long, but I thought I would bring it back home and post it in full here.
 I plan on adapting it for some cakelets in a couple of days.
 I need to go shopping and find a cute little topper to stick on them too.
 If it comes down to it, I could probably pipe something cute instead.
 We shall see.

 These little gingerbread toppers make me think of those ninja gingerbread cookie cutters.
 Wesley always talks about how I should get them.
 I almost went for it last year for Lucian's birthday.
 He used to take taekwon do and it was only fitting to make little ninja cookies, but I backed out.
 I think I saw them at Home Goods, but thought I could get them cheaper on amazon and then just dropped it all together.